 - Increase calories to maintenance level (or above if you are an ectomorph) and increase carbs by at least 50-100% (endo's stay on the low end, while ecto's should stay on the high end) over normal diet levels.

 This section was only a brief introduction to leptin and re-feeding.
-I highly recommend you read the following articles by Par Deus and Spook to gain a greater understanding of leptin.

 As previously discussed before, carbohydrates cause insulin release, which is muscle-sparing, but also anti-lipolytic.
 It is therefore important that we construct a diet so that we intersperse long periods of low insulin levels in order to maximize lipolysis, coupled with short periods of high insulin levels to protect muscle when it is at the greatest risk of catabolism.